shrekster2/bashos/README.md

 It will install some dependencies

+4. Go into the properties of bashos.sh and check "allow executing file as program"

-4.Type ./bashos.sh in the terminal window
+5.Type ./bashos.sh in the terminal window

-5.Have fun!
+6.Have fun!